 Purgation is the process of breaking every sinful habit you have and detaching from all habitual sins and even imperfections so that you can be attached to God and His holy will alone.
 But how on Earth do you do this?
 In the end, you don’t do it by yourself.
 Instead, you allow God to come into your soul and purify it of all sinful habits and attachments.
 And that will hurt!
 But it will be a purifying hurt and will be freeing.

 Purgatory refers to the purification process of all attachments we still have when we die.
 Ideally, we would go through the process of purification here on Earth, before death, so as to enjoy Divine Union here and now and not only in Heaven.
 But when we do not complete the process here on Earth, Purgatory will complete this process after death.

-If that sound gloomy, it’s not.
+If that sounds gloomy, it’s not.
 It’s beautiful when understood and embraced.
-For more on this you may be interested in the following book on this site: The Mystical Journey to Divine Union: Spiritual Wisdom from Saint John of the Cross.
+For more on this, you may be interested in the following book on this site: The Mystical Journey to Divine Union: Spiritual Wisdom from Saint John of the Cross.